 Stratas are created under the Strata Property Act, a piece of legislation that Polaris has a unique history with – Brent was part of the working group that influenced the creation of the Act.
 Through this intimate knowledge of the Act and through our past experiences, we are well equipped to handle the most complex of strata developments.

 Conventional subdivisions do not have vertical limits – an owner’s title extends ‘from heaven to hell’.
-However land can also be subdivided into three dimensional shapes with defined vertical limits.
+However, land can also be subdivided into three dimensional shapes with defined vertical limits.
 These 3D shapes are called air space parcels and each parcel has a separate title.
 An analogy for air space subdivisions is the stacking of building blocks – each block is like an air space parcel and multiple parcels can occupy the same horizontal space.
 In reality, air space parcels are often much more complex than building blocks.
 Air space subdivision is becoming increasingly common in mixed-use buildings.
 In this situation, air space parcels are used to separate ownership between the residential and non-residential areas of the building.

 The Polaris team is qualified to work on both provincial and federal lands.
 This means that we can conduct and register surveys on Indian Reserves and complete Treaty Settlement Land surveys.
 We have had the privilege of working with several First Nations as they enter into administration of their lands.
 We have both worked directly for First Nation governments to create master and sub leases, topographic plans, etc. as part of the land administration as well as working with developers who partner with First Nations.

 When beginning a new build, it is critical to ensure a building is constructed in the right location.
 It must be within property lines and bylaw setbacks and at the designed elevation.
 At Polaris, we have the expertise to ensure construction begins correctly and can monitor progress to confirm a building is being constructed as designed.
 From confirming property lines, to marking grid lines, to establishing vertical benchmarks, Polaris can take care of all your construction needs.
+Contact us today if you need land surveying done for a new construction project.

 Surveyors are often the first people on the ground when a new project begins.
 Our tasks may include marking property lines and conducting a topographic survey.
 As part of the topographic survey we measure the existing ground conditions and any features that may impact design, such as roads, streams, trees and buildings.
 All this information is compiled in a database that will be used for planning and design purposes.

-We typically work with the client and other contractors to design a new subdivision, recreation site, etc. Using our expertise and the topographic data we collected, we can design road and driveway locations, determine view corridors, identify building sites, determine the volume of materials to be removed or added to the site, and so on.
+We typically work with the client and other contractors to design a new subdivision, recreation site, etc. Using our expertise and the topographic data we collected, we can design driveway locations, determine view corridors, identify building sites, determine the volume of materials to be removed or added to the site, and so on.

 Land Surveyors are experts in the creation and re-establishment of legal boundaries.
 Questions over the location of property lines sometimes end up before the courts, and when they do land surveyors are often required to shed light on the issue and to provide their expert opinion.
 Brent Taylor has been engaged as an expert witness in a variety of proceedings, including: